jitsi/docker-jitsi-meet/README.md

 secure by default these have been removed and the respective containers won't start without having a password set.

-Strong passwordds may be generated as follows: `./gen-passwords.sh` This will modify your `.env` file (a backup is saved in `.env.backup`) andd set strong passwords for each of the require options.
+Strong passwordds may be generated as follows: `./gen-passwords.sh` This will modify your `.env` file (a backup is saved in `.env.backup`) and set strong passwords for each of the require options.
 Passwords are  generated using `openssl rand -hex 16` .

 DO NOT reuse any of the passwords.